Finitely annihilated groups: Introduction

 \section{Introduction}

+The \emph{weight} of a group $G$, denoted $\w(G)$, is the smallest integer $n$ such that $G$ is the normal closure of $n$ elements.
+In 1976 Wiegold \cite[Question 5.52]{Notebook} posed the following problem, connecting groups of weight $1$ with perfect groups (those with trivial abelianisation):

+There has been little progress on this problem since it was first posed.
+In this paper we try a new approach, by introducing a new property of groups (called \emph{finitely annihilated}), and connecting the problem with this new property.

-A group is said to be \textit{residually finite} if every non-trivial element lies outside some (proper, normal) finite index subgroup.
+Firstly, recall that a group is said to be \textit{residually finite} if every non-trivial element lies outside some (proper, normal) finite index subgroup.
 That is, the intersection of all proper, normal, finite index subgroups is the trivial element.
 Residually finite groups have been the subject of extensive study.
 They contain the class of fundamental groups of 3-manifolds, shown by combining a result of Hempel \cite{Hemp} with Perelman's solution to the Geometrization Conjecture \cite{Perel}.
 In the case of finitely presented groups, they have solvable word problem \cite{Mille-92}, and are Hopfian \cite{Har}.
-However, what if we were to reverse this definition somewhat, and instead consider what would happen if we insisted that each element lies \textit{inside} (rather than outside) some proper normal finite index subgroup?
-We explore this idea in the remainder of this paper.
+However, what if we were to invert this definition, and consider what would happen if we insisted that each element lies \textit{inside} (rather than outside) some proper normal finite index subgroup?
+This forms the basis for our new group property.

-We say a group is \textit{finitely-annihilated} (abbreviated to F-A) if it is the set-theoretic union of all its proper, normal, finite index subgroups.
-We use the term F-A because the property is equivalent to following: $G$ is F-A if for every element $g\in G$ there is a finite non-trivial group $H$ and a surjection $\phi: G \twoheadrightarrow H$ with $\phi(g)=e$.
-That is, each element is annihilated in some non-trivial finite quotient.
+We say a group is \textit{finitely annihilated} (abbreviated to F-A) if it is the set-theoretic union of all its proper, normal, finite index subgroups.
+We use the term finitely annihilated because the property is equivalent to the following: $G$ is F-A if for every element $g\in G$ there is a finite non-trivial group $H$ and a surjection $\phi: G \twoheadrightarrow H$ with $\phi(g)=e$, i.e., each element is annihilated in some non-trivial finite quotient.
+Clearly, then, F-A groups must have (finite index) normal subgroups, and so cannot be simple.

-It was shown by Brodie-Chamberlain-Kappe in \cite[Theorem 1]{BCK} that a group $G$ is the union of finitely many of its normal subgroups if and only if it has a quotient isomorphic to an elementary $p$-group of rank $2$ for some prime $p$; $C_{p} \times C_{p}$.
-Using this result, we are able to give the following characterisation of being F-A for some well-known classes of groups: \\

-\begin{thmn}[\ref{list}] If $G$ is finitely generated and lies in at least one of the following classes, then $G$ is F-A if and only if $G^{\ab}$ (the abelianisation of $G$) is non-cyclic. \\$1$.
-Free. \\$2$.
-Solvable, and in particular abelian. \\$3$.
-Having only finitely many distinct finite simple quotients, and in particular finite or simple. \\$4$.
-Two generator, with the generators having finite coprime order. \end{thmn} \mbox{}